christinebittle/SeasonApp/README.md

 # SeasonApp

 This application will take an input of the temperature and output a webpage associated with the season.
+You can run the project by clicking F5 on your computer or the green play button.

 Key Files in this Project:
 - Models/Season.cs.
 A class which holds information about a season, including the season name and associated image.